Diamond Offshore Drilling (DO) Q2 2017 Results - Earnings Call Transcript

 Sean C. Meakim - JPMorgan Securities LLC

 Okay.
 Thank you.
-So just on the Victory, we had more days on rate than you expected during the quarter it sounds like, so that maybe helps the top line and then the mobe flipped into the current quarter.
+So just on the Victory, we had more days on rate than you expected during the quarter it sounds like, so that maybe helps the top line, and then the mobe flipped into the current quarter.
 I was hoping you could just maybe help us quantify some of those moving parts between 2Q and 3Q.

 Kelly Youngblood - Diamond Offshore Drilling, Inc.

 Yeah, Sean.
 No, you're exactly right.
-We originally anticipated, like I said in my prepared remarks that the demobe would occur all in the second quarter.
-That actually shifted into the third quarter, which meant a lot of the costs actually shifted along with that.
-It was a fairly expensive demobe back to the Gulf of Mexico and that's driving a lot of the variances that we're talking about from Q2 to Q3 as I put in my scripted comments.
+We originally anticipated, like I said in my prepared remarks, that the demobe would occur all in the second quarter.
+That actually shifted into the third quarter, which meant a lot of the cost actually shifted along with that.
+It was a fairly expensive demobe back to the Gulf of Mexico, and that's driving a lot of the variances that we're talking about from Q2 to Q3, as I put in my scripted comments.

 Sean C. Meakim - JPMorgan Securities LLC

 Okay.
 Fair enough.
-And then just thought maybe we could get a little more color on the Ocean GreatWhite's OpEx?
+And then, just thought maybe we could get a little more color on the Ocean GreatWhite's OpEx?
 How that kind of performed in the quarter relative to what you guys were expecting?

 Kelly Youngblood - Diamond Offshore Drilling, Inc.

-It exactly was right in line with what we guided to.
+It's exactly – was right in line with what we guided to.

 Sean C. Meakim - JPMorgan Securities LLC